Doing Something about Distracted Driving – The Center for the Study of Young Drivers

 That study, published in March 2012, documented findings that are now widely cited among those who study distracted driving:

 - Teenage drivers are at risk for distracted driving crashes because they are avid users of cell phones and other technologies, are inexperienced drivers, and are still developing in areas of the brain responsible for decision-making and dealing with risk.

 - Use of electronic devices is the most common distracted driving behavior.

-- Female drivers are nearly twice as likely as males to use an electronic device behind the wheel.
+- Female drivers are more than twice as likely as males to use an electronic device behind the wheel.

 - The number of passengers and the characteristics of those passengers (e.g., teens vs. adults vs. young siblings) greatly affects teen drivers’ distraction.

 The Center also studies drowsy driving among teenagers, the positive effects of North Carolina’s graduated driver’s license system, and the role parents can play in helping their teens develop safe driving habits.